Santhosh-vidhan/Santhosh-vidhan/README.md

 - 😄 &ensp;Pronouns:  He/him

-- 🏍 &ensp;Fun fact: A developer who loves to ride bikes
+- 🏍 &ensp;Fun fact: A developer who loves to ride bike

 - 📫 &ensp;How to reach me: [**Twitter**][twitter] or [**Email**][email]